 - Zion National Park is close, challenge yourself with the Angel's Landing hike

-As you head back home, the grandness of the canyon makes you really think.
-The walking trail behind your house back home doesn't seem like much anymore.
+But be warned, after you head back home, the walking trail behind your house won't seem like much anymore.
 You realize that what you once thought was large is actually small and what you thought was small is actually really small.
 This is what makes exploring the outdoors so great.

 If you still have time after visiting the Grand Canyon, consider visiting the other National Parks nearby such as Zion National Park.
 You can tour multiple National Parks and Monuments within driving distance, which is known as the Grand Circle.
 Las Vegas and Phoenix aren't too far.

-Question: When is the best time to visit the Grand Canyon?
-We don't want it to be too cold or too hot and we want to avoid the busiest tourist times.
+When is the best time to visit the Grand Canyon?
+Not too cold or hot...and to avoid the busiest tourist times.

 The busiest times at the Grand Canyon are during the spring, summer, and fall.
 There are less people in the early spring or late fall.
 The South Rim is the most popular destination for tourists.
 It gets so busy at the South Rim that the National Park Service has created a South Rim Crowds Survival Guide.
 It has tips on the best time to arrive and how to avoid crowds.
 Have a great trip!

 Is Grand Canyon National Park open in December?